bennewton999/blog2018/content/posts/08-02-2018/index.md

 ---
-title: "Stop iPerception's Modal From Failing Your Puppeteer Tests"
+title: "How To Handle Unexpected Modals In Your Puppeteer Tests"
-date: "2018-08-01"
+date: "2018-08-02"
 category: "tech"
 postType: "post"
 tags: